by Dr. Lawrence Wilson

 * Your children should influence their friends when it comes to nutrition, not the other way around.
 If you notice your child comes back with junk food from certain friends, talk briefly to both children about why these foods are not healthful.
 They may taste good in the mouth, but the stomach does not like them at all, as they contain harmful chemicals and lack nutrition.

-* Pack healthy school lunches, or better yet, educate your children at home and avoid the problem of school lunches.
+* Pack healthy school lunches, or much better, educate your children at home and avoid the problem of school lunches.

 * Know that children often trade their food with that of others – most of whom are given junk food, fruit, nuts, and other things that are not very good by their parents.

 * Do not give children wheat products for best nutrition.
-Instead, try non-wheat breads or blue corn tortillas.
-Blue corn chips make an excellent snack or use them as part of a meal of cooked vegetables and meat, preferably.
+Instead, give them some blue corn chips as part of a meal of cooked vegetables and meat, preferably.
+Children also need some almond butter and sesame tahini or hummus daily.

 * Drinks.
 Children and adults should not drink with meals, but many children are dehydrated and need much more water between meals.
-Excellent drinks for children are spring water, bone broth, or up to 4 ounces of raw goat milk or raw cow milk if your child tolerates it.
-Other are a few ounces of carrot juice, or herbal teas.
+Excellent drinks for children are spring water, some bone broth, and most children can have up to 4 ounces of raw goat milk or raw cow milk if they tolerate it.
+Other beverages are a few ounces of carrot juice, or herbal teas.

 Never give your children sugary drinks, such as soda pop, Kool-aid, vitamin drinks that are mostly sugar, sweetened tea, fruit juices, almond, soy or rice milk or other sweet drinks.
 Definitely avoid Gatorade, Recharge and other sports drinks.
-Pasteurized milk is also not a great food for many children.
-However, it is better than soda pop.
+Pasteurized cows milk is also not a good food for many children.

 Recently, the Appleton, Wisconsin high school decided to replace all junk food with healthier choices.
 The principal’s annual report showed vast improvements in behavior and grades.
 Make it happen in your school district, too, or pull your child out of public schools where junk food is often far too available to children and the general nutrition consciousness is often very low.